MJKWoolnough/jslib/README.md

 | false   | true              | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) & [ChildClass](#elements_childclass) |
 | false   | false             | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) |

+In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the `fn` call.

 The [Children](#dom_children) returned from passed `fn` function are added either to the [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), if the psuedo Option is false, or to the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), if the psuedo Option is true.

 If the `classOnly` Option is set to false (or unset), the resulting [DOMBind](#dom_dombind) can be used in the same way as any other DOMBind, creating your (psuedo-)element and applying the attributes and children accordingly.